Trying to train or compete with a hangover can affect your performance.

 Your body needs blood sugar for energy.
 The liver produces this when it releases glucose into the bloodstream.

-Alcohol also affects the absorption of nutrients such as:
+Alcohol also affects how you absorb nutrients such as:

 - zinc - for energy and metabolism